pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-3/module-3-demo.md

         "&move={{app.addressToCustomerRoute.moveDirectory}}")
 ```

-2. The bind variables all point to properties found in the application properties file under the project resources folder.
+2. The bind variables point to values found in the application properties file under the project resources folder.
 Again, the benefit of externalizing these values is that I can change them in each environment I deploy to.
 Another benefit is that your automated integration tests can be configured to use a different directory path and file name than your normal runtime.
 At this point, its a good idea to revisit the unit test and make sure it still runs successfully.
 I'll open a terminal window now.

 3. Let's run the test case.
 ```